gazebosim/gz-common/README.md

 * **Graphics**: Collada, SVG, STL, OBJ, and DEM loaders.
 In-memory mesh, image, and material representations.
 Animation processing and BVH loader.
-* **Profiler**: A common profiler abstraction that can be used to measure and visualize run time of various pieces of ignition robotics software.
+* **Profiler**: A common profiler abstraction that can be used to measure and visualize run time of various pieces of Gazebo robotics software.

 # Install